LinjieCodes/eGRAM/README.md

 The eGRAM program is designed to identify gene modules comprising co-expressed genes and their regulatory lncRNAs based on both lncRNA/DNA binding interactions and gene expression correlations.
 The program is available in two versions: eGRAM.py and eGRAMv3R1.py.
 The eGRAM.py version is tailored for the analysis of bulk RNA-seq data, while the eGRAMv3R1.py version is specifically developed to handle scRNA-seq data.

-# <ins>**eGRAM for analyzing bulk RNA-seq data**</ins>
+# <ins>**eGRAM.py for analyzing bulk RNA-seq data**</ins>
-The eGRAM program is a specialized tool designed to identify gene modules that consist of co-expressed genes and their associated regulatory lncRNAs.
-By integrating both lncRNA/DNA binding interactions and gene expression correlations, eGRAM offers a comprehensive approach to analyzing transcriptional regulation.
-Key features of eGRAM include its ability to process bulk RNA-seq data, making it suitable for studies involving tissue-specific or disease-related transcriptional regulation.
+The eGRAM.py program is a specialized tool designed to identify gene modules that consist of co-expressed genes and their associated regulatory lncRNAs.
+By integrating both lncRNA/DNA binding interactions and gene expression correlations, eGRAM.py offers a comprehensive approach to analyzing transcriptional regulation.
+Key features of eGRAM.py include its ability to process bulk RNA-seq data, making it suitable for studies involving tissue-specific or disease-related transcriptional regulation.

 # Requirements
 1. **Python**: >=3.7.0